buddydev/mediapress/readme.txt

 By default, MediaPress should work with 99% of the themes out of the box.
 There are still a small chance that it may have issues with some theme.
 Please let us know and we will support you.
 We are working on guides for theme developers to assist them supporting and making it look/feel like they want.

+= Can I use it with BuddyBoss? =
+No. It is not compatible with BuddyBoss.
+We recommend using their own media solution.

+= I have trouble using it with BuddyPress 12.0+? = Please install [BP Classic](https://wordpress.org/plugins/bp-classic/) plugin to make it work with BuddyPress 12.0+.

 == Screenshots ==